 What our partners say about the course:

-“The MSc focusses on business ownership of strategy and decision making, exploring both ethics and data science in the business context.
+“The course focusses on business ownership of strategy and decision making, exploring both ethics and data science in the business context.
 This is important for local authorities as they embark on creating an open data platform at a national level.
-Many of these national level discussions have been centred on the ethics and cleansing of data before release, proving this MSc to be both current and relevant to today’s business needs.”
-Scott Ross, Portfolio and Business Manager for Stirling council
+Many of these national level discussions have been centred on the ethics and cleansing of data before release, proving this Masters to be both current and relevant to today’s business needs.”

-Preparing Business Leaders of the Future
+Preparing business leaders of the future

 Postgraduate education at the University of Stirling Management School goes beyond text books and lecture rooms, we also focus on your personal and professional development.

-Our unique Flying Start Leadership programme equips you with the awareness, knowledge and techniques essential for building a successful career.
+Our unique Flying Start Leadership Programme equips you with the awareness, knowledge and techniques essential for building a successful career.
 These range from practical skills, like effective public speaking, to developing ways to work under pressure in difficult situations and manage conflict.
 Find out more about Flying Start.

 You’ll work on real-world projects with key organisations who are using business analytics for strategic development.
 Our extensive network of external organisations across all sectors provides opportunities to build your knowledge, skills and experience for a successful career in business analytics roles.

 You will learn how to analyse business data, communicate uncertainties and lead organisational strategy in the use of evidenced data gathered from business.
-To do that you'll be introduced to such tools as Python, Orange, Microsoft BI, and R.
+To do that, you'll be introduced to such tools as Python, Orange, Microsoft BI, and R.

 You’ll need a minimum of a second class Honours degree in any subject, or an equivalent qualification.
 However, you can still apply if you don’t have these formal qualifications, but bring significant work experience in a relevant area.